valentintsyklaury-boop/Appollo11-demo-api/README.md

 Docker

-Why This Repo Exists

-In real-world environments, security risks don’t stop at source code.
-This repository is intentionally structured to represent a typical small production API that:
+🧩 Architecture Overview

+The application:

-Contains third-party dependencies
+Uses third-party npm dependencies

-Is containerized for deployment
+Is containerized using Docker

-Can be deployed publicly for surface exposure testing
+Can be deployed publicly to simulate production exposure

-This allows security platforms to demonstrate full lifecycle visibility:
+This allows testing and demonstration of end-to-end security coverage.

-Code → Build → Deploy → Expose

-How to Run Locally
+▶ Running Locally

 Install dependencies: